Do a little traveling while relaxing at home by mixing up a Wisconsin favorite, the Brandy Old Fashioned.

 Instructions

-- Top with a splash of club soda or 7-Up/Sprite and stir gently.
+- Top with a splash of club soda, 7UP, or Sprite and stir gently.
 Garnish with a fresh orange slice and cherry.

 Nutrition